 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
 These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per-article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-- Overall, we rate Faith Panda a Moderate Pseudoscience website for the promotion of miracle cures.
+- Overall, we rate Faith Panda as a Moderate Pseudoscience website for the promotion of miracle cures.

 Factual Reporting: MIXED